Skip to content

 Cloud readiness

-• Human skills and experience required to transition to the cloud
+• Human skills and experience are required to transition to the cloud.

-• Application readiness to migrate: dependencies, integrations, translation
+• Application readiness to migrate: assess dependencies, integration needs, and application translation.

 Additional impacts